 - MFA in Writing

 “My approach to teaching playwriting is a straightforward one.
 I help students develop a methodology for learning to write their own kind of plays and prepare them for the collaborative process.
-While I can't teach students how to write a box-office success, I can direct their theatrical instincts, advise them on craft and technique and suggest strategies for improvement.
-As a new play professional I employ a holistic approach to mentoring playwrights, based on the kind of collaboration that happens in new play development today.
-I understand the demands actors and directors place on new plays and model those approaches in the mentor/playwright relationship.”
+While I can't teach students how to write a box-office success, I can direct their theatrical instincts, advise them on craft and technique, and suggest strategies for improvement.
+As a new play professional, I employ a holistic approach to mentoring playwrights, based on the kind of collaboration that happens in professional new play development today.”